-We know how hard it is being a professional photographer.
-Therefore, we are the last people to cheat hard working people out of their living.
+We know how hard it is being a professional photographer, so we are the last people to cheat hard working people out of their living.

-Instead, what we are going to explore today is how to break down a photograph.
-And try to emulate it using our own camera and lighting.
+Instead, what we are going to explore today is how to break down a photograph and emulate it using our own camera and lighting.
 If you have a favourite photographer and would love to aspire to their style, then you’ll need these tips to help you out.

-For a new photographer, these tips will also help you ‘read’ an image and understand how it was taken.
-To make it easier to understand we’re going to take a couple of our own favourite pictures and discuss as many elements as we can so you can understand how to deconstruct your faves.
+To make it easier to understand I am going to take a 3 of our own favourite photographs to breakdown.
+I’ll discuss as many elements as we can so you can understand how to deconstruct your chosen favourite.

-This image is candid and captures Cobain in an isolated moment.
-Given the age and grainy detail of the picture, straight away we know it’s shot on film.
+Given the age and grainy detail of the picture straight away we know it’s shot on film.
 The black and white finish looks crisp and well defined which suggests it was shot on black and white film and not converted into colour.

 So already we know the Linssen likes to shoot candid portraits using black and white film filled with ambient light.
 That’s a lot learnt already.
 But there’s more…